Blog

 You have your CPA’s support.

-Meet with your tax accountant or CPA to discuss the tax impacts of operating in a second location along with tax strategies for your satellite.
+Meet with your tax accountant or CPA to discuss the tax impacts of operating in a second location, along with tax strategies for your satellite location.
+This is especially important if you’ll be operating in a new city or state, where state and local tax considerations will likely differ from your current location.

 Your books are in the best shape of their lives.

-Dedicate time or enlist the help of a professional (like Perkins), to ensure bookkeeping is clean and all Balance Sheet accounts have been reconciled.
+Dedicate time or enlist the help of a professional (like those at Perkins & Co) to ensure bookkeeping is clean and all Balance Sheet accounts have been reconciled.
 Once things are buttoned up, integrate your second location into your bookkeeping.
 For each location, segregate and track both revenue and costs by category: draft sales, package sales, food sales, and merch sales.
 This way, you’ll be able to easily analyze financial results by location.

 You’ve performed cash flow forecasting.